littledan/js-shared-interfaces/MODULES.md

 - Standards track (e.g. have an explainer in a standards organization)
 - Implementer interest (from any runtime)

+(These acceptance criteria are tentative and still up for discussion!)

 Discussion of these names is encouraged in their respective GitHub repositories.
 A proposal which does not progress can have its name be re-allocated.

 ### `kv-storage`